ashinkarov/agda-nir/README.md

-The work on formalising NIR computations with M.Rontionov@soton.ac.uk.
+The work on formalising NIR computations with Michail Rontionov.